chiaho903/js13k2017/README.md

 # js13k2017
 A game for the js13kGame competition.
 Use HTML, CSS and JavaScript to do the whole game.

+# Deep Inside
+Game URL: wair for upload to the js13k website.

 # Participants
 I didn't write it all by myself.
 Thanks to my partners: